El Segundo, California: Education

 The El Segundo Unified School District serves the residential district of El Segundo, west of Pacific Coast Highway.
 It operates El Segundo High School.

 Eastern El Segundo is part of the tax base for the Wiseburn Unified School District, and formerly for the Centinela Valley Union High School District (CVUHSD).
 There are no residential areas in the eastern part of the city.
-This portion of the city includes corporate operations providing significant tax revenue to the districts.
+This portion of the city includes corporate operations providing significant tax revenue to the district (formerly districts).

 Vistamar School is a private school in El Segundo.

 Originally all of the city was located in the Wiseburn School District, which opened in 1896.
 When the Inglewood Union High School District, now known as the CVUHSD, opened in 1905, its territory included the Wiseburn district.
 In 1912 the El Segundo School District opened, taking territory from the Wiseburn School District.
 The territory of the El Segundo district continued to be in the Inglewood Union District.
 On November 22, 1925, the El Segundo High School District was formed and El Segundo withdrew from the Inglewood Union district.

 Media

+The Los Angeles Times has been headquartered in El Segundo since 2018.
+The local Charter Spectrum news and sports channels, Spectrum News 1, Spectrum SportsNet, and SportsNet LA are based out of El Segundo.

 The El Segundo Herald is the community newspaper for El Segundo.
 It was established in 1911, six years before the city was incorporated.
 It had its centennial anniversary of service to the community in 2011.

 A monthly arts and culture publication, The El Segundo Scene, began printing in May 2018.
 Created and run by two El Segundo residents, the magazine serves El Segundo and its neighbors in the South Bay.

 Infrastructure

 Transportation

 State Route 1 passes through the city as Pacific Coast Highway, while Interstate 105 begins its journey at Sepulveda Boulevard (the continuation of State Route 1 north of El Segundo city limits) just outside the northern city limits of El Segundo and heads east to Norwalk.
+The Los Angeles Metro K Line runs through the Eastern industrial and office district before meeting the C Line near Interstate 105 and Aviation Boulevard and continuing along north for the rest of its length.

-Amtrak's El Segundo Bus Stop (ESG) is located at the Los Angeles County Metro Green Line Douglas Station and is serviced by Thruway Motorcoach.
-The stop is on Amtrak's 1c bus route that runs four times a day between Amtrak's Torrance Bus Stop (Alpine Village) and the Bakersfield Amtrak Station where passengers transfer to and from trains on Amtrak's San Joaquin route; passengers can also connect with Amtrak's Pacific Surfliner route at the Van Nuys Amtrak Station.
+Amtrak's El Segundo Bus Stop (ESG) is located at the Los Angeles Metro Rail's Douglas station and is serviced by Amtrak Thruway.
+The stop is on Amtrak's 1c bus route that runs four times a day between Amtrak's Torrance Bus Stop (Alpine Village) and the Bakersfield Amtrak station where passengers transfer to and from trains on Gold Runner services; passengers can also connect with Pacific Surfliner at the Van Nuys Amtrak station.

 Los Angeles International Airport (LAX) is located immediately to the north of El Segundo.
 In 2014, an air quality study found harmful ultrafine particles from the takeoffs and landings at LAX to be of a much greater magnitude than previously thought.